matlab-deep-learning/SciML-and-Physics-Informed-Machine-Learning-Examples/phiml-blog-supporting-code/README.md

 # Physics Informed Machine Learning Methods and Implementation supporting code
-This is a collection of examples demonstrating a variety of Physics-Informed Machine Learning (PhiML) techniques, applied to a simple pendulum system.
+This collection provides examples demonstrating a variety of Physics-Informed Machine Learning (PhiML) techniques, applied to a simple pendulum system.
 The examples provided here are discussed in detail in the accompanying blog post "Physics-Informed Machine Learning: Methods and Implementation".

 ![hippo](https://www.mathworks.com/help/examples/symbolic/win64/SimulateThePhysicsOfAPendulumsPeriodicSwingExample_10.gif)